jkrasting/mar/README.md

 Each notebook should have a default set of model years to analyze (e.g. 1981-2010).
 The MAR engines will also provide two optional, additional variables, `STARTYR` and `ENDYR`, that can be used to override the defaults in the notebook.

+### Scalar Results / Metrics

+If your notebook produces scalar metrics, it should write those results to a YAML file.
+See the `SST_bias_NOAA_OISSTv2.ipynb` notebook for an example of how to construct a YAML file.
+Some examples of scalar fields might be RMSE and bias of a field, or the average depth of the Mediterranean outflow plume.